Make (magazine)

-Make (stylized as Make: or MAKE:) is an American magazine published since June 2019 by Make: Community LLC which focuses on Do It Yourself (DIY) and/or Do It With Others (DIWO) projects involving computers, electronics, metalworking, robotics, woodworking and other disciplines.
+Make (stylized as Make: or MAKE:) is an American magazine published since February 2005 which focuses on do it yourself (DIY) projects for individuals and groups, involving computers, electronics, metalworking, robotics, woodworking and other disciplines.
 The magazine is marketed to people who enjoyed making things and features complex projects which can often be completed with cheap materials, including household items.
-Make is considered "a central organ of the maker movement".
+Make has been described as "a central organ of the maker movement".

 In June 2019, Make magazine's parent company, Maker Media, abruptly shut down the bimonthly magazine due to lack of financial resources.
-As of June 10, 2019, it was reorganized and had since started publishing new quarterly issues, with volume 70 having shipped in October 2019.
+It was subsequently reorganized and began publishing quarterly issues, starting with volume 70 in October 2019.
 Make Magazine is currently published by Make Community LLC.

 History and profile

-The magazine's first issue was released in February 2005 and then published as a quarterly in the months of February, May, August, and November; as of Fall 2022, 82 issues have been published.
+The magazine's first issue was released in February 2005 and then published as a quarterly in the months of February, May, August, and November; as of Fall 2023, 86 issues have been published.
 It is also available in a digital edition.

 The magazine has features and rotating columns, but the emphasis is on step-by-step projects.
 Each issue also features a Toolbox section with reviews of books and tools.
 Most volumes had a theme to which the articles in the special section are usually related.
-Notable previous columnists include Cory Doctorow, Lee D. Zlotoff, Mister Jalopy, and Bruce Sterling.
+Columnists have included Cory Doctorow, Lee D. Zlotoff, Mister Jalopy, and Bruce Sterling.
 The cartoonist Roy Doty has also contributed to many issues of the magazine.

-The Skill Builder section was a frequent feature teaching skills in areas as diverse as welding, electronics, and moldmaking.

-Makes founder and publisher is O'Reilly co-founder Dale Dougherty along with Sherry Huss, Vice President Make.
+Makes founder and publisher is O'Reilly co-founder Dale Dougherty along with Sherry Huss.
 The founding editor-in-chief was Mark Frauenfelder.
 The current editor-in-chief is Keith Hammond.

-In Germany, Austria and Switzerland (DACH) the Heise Zeitschriften Verlag was under license to publish a German-language edition of Make independently of the English-language one.
+In Germany, Austria and Switzerland, the Heise Zeitschriften Verlag was under license to publish a German-language edition of Make independently of the English-language one.
 Maker Media GmbH produced and published the magazine every other month.